MicrosoftDocs/ATADocs/ATPDocs/workspace-portal.md

 # Working with the Microsoft Defender for Identity portal

 > [!NOTE]
-> All [!INCLUDE [Product long](includes/product-long.md)] features explained on this page are also accessible using the new [Cloud App Security portal](https://portal.cloudappsecurity.com).
+> All [!INCLUDE [Product long](includes/product-long.md)] features explained on this page are also accessible using the new [Defender for Cloud Apps portal](https://portal.cloudappsecurity.com).

 Use the [!INCLUDE [Product long](includes/product-long.md)] portal to monitor and respond to suspicious activity detected by [!INCLUDE [Product short](includes/product-short.md)].